direktiv/direktiv.github.io/docs/getting_started/transitions.md

 ## Input Data

 To make the above example more useful the flow needs input data.
 Input data in Direktiv will never be empty.
-If the workflow is called with no data it will be executed with an empty JSON object `{}`.
+If the flow is called with no data it will be executed with an empty JSON object `{}`.
 If the payload is in JSON format it will be base64 encoded and provided with the attribute `input`.

 ```json
 {